 LGBT+ Lawyers and Allies Network: equality for all

-Freshfields founded and continues to promote the LGBT+ Lawyers and Allies Network (LLAN), an LGBT+ not-for-profit organisation that aims to promote LGBT+ equality in Japan, specifically focusing on same-sex marriage.
+Freshfields founded and continues to promote the LGBTQ+ Lawyers and Allies Network (LLAN), an LGBTQ+ not-for-profit organisation that aims to promote LGBTQ+ equality in Japan, specifically focusing on same-sex marriage.

-LLAN was founded in 2015 to advocate for LGBT+ rights in Japan.
+LLAN was founded in 2015 to advocate for LGBTQ+ rights in Japan.
 LLAN has since grown to become one of the most active non-profit organisations in Japan.
-To date, LLAN has organised around 100 events, including the Annual Equality Gala, which, as one of the biggest legal and LGBT+ events, brings together inspiring international guests.
+To date, LLAN has organised around 100 events, including the Annual Equality Gala, which, as one of the biggest legal and LGBTQ+ events, brings together inspiring international guests.

-Freshfields Senior Associate Alexander Dmitrenko organised meetings to present the Report to the Japanese Federation of Bar Associations (JFBA), which was considering a discrimination claim over denial of marriage rights.
-In August 2019, relying heavily on the report, the JFBA declared that denial of marriage equality constituted a serious violation of the Japanese Constitution and recommended the Japanese Government extend marriage rights to same-sex couples.
+In August 2019, relying heavily on the report, the Japanese Federation of Bar Associations (JFBA) declared that denial of marriage equality constituted a serious violation of the Japanese Constitution and recommended the Japanese Government extend marriage rights to same-sex couples.

-The fourth annual LLAN Equality Gala in September 2019 brought together parliamentarians from the Philippines, Hong Kong, Taiwan, Japan, New Zealand and the UK to share experiences campaigning for improved equality laws.
+The sixth annual LLAN Equality Gala took place virtually in November 2021, bringing together politicians, activists, athletes and supporters from across the world, to share experiences campaigning for improved equality laws.